Stories: Who We Have Lost

 He was raised in Elmhurst, IL with his brother Dick.
 They were 2nd generation Americans with their family roots in Lithuania.
 His grandparents came to America during the potato famine and entered through Ellis Island, settling in the Chicago area.

-My Dad did not have much when he was a child but he worked hard and paid his way through college -Bowling Green University – where he met his future wife, Linda Druley.
+My Dad did not have much when he was a child, hand me down clothes and sticks for toys, but he worked hard and paid his way through college, then worked his way up the ladder to become a successful businessman.

 My father was a man of principles.